AmrGNegm/DAN1-Explore-Weather-Trends/README.md

 # Data-Analyst-Nanodegree-Udacity

-or 6-months, These are the projects that I did:
+for 6-months, These are the projects that I did:
 _____________________________________

 The first project: Explore Weather Trends (Using Excel )